-Various private employment agencies and staffing services have tons of jobs listed on their websites in English when the recruitment season starts.
-Two of the biggest recruiters in Lapland are Opteam and Lapland Staff.
+Various private employment agencies and staffing services have tons of jobs listed on their websites in English when recruitment season starts.
+Notable recruiters in Lapland include Go On, SantaPark and Lapland Staff.

-You can also follow companies directly in social media.
-They will announce on their channels when they are hiring.
-There are also tons of jobs which are not listed in the public portals, so if you find a company you would love to work at, why not send an open application to them?
+You can also follow companies directly on social media.
+They often announce on their channels when they’re hiring.
+There are also lots of jobs not listed in the public portals, so if you find a company you would love to work at, why not send an open application to them?

 The high season starts in late November and lasts until early March.
-Of course, people are needed outside the high season and in some fields, for example, ski resorts, the season is a lot longer.
+Of course, people are needed outside the high season and in some fields, like ski resorts, the season is longer.

-Companies start hiring during the late summer for the following winter, so better be safe than sorry and not wait until the season is about to start.
+Companies start hiring during the late summer for the following winter, so it’s better to be safe than sorry and not wait until the season is about to start.

-Citizen of an EU member state, Liechtenstein, Switzerland, Iceland or Norway, do not need a residence permit for residence in Finland.
-You have to register your right of residence if you will stay in Finland for longer three months.
-For more information go to https://migri.fi/en/i-am-an-eu-citizen-or-a-family-member.
+Citizens of EU member states, Liechtenstein, Switzerland, Iceland and Norway, do not need a residence permit to stay in Finland.
+However, you have to register your right of residence if you will stay in Finland for longer three months.
+Migri, the Finnish Immigration Service, has more information.

-Citizens outside of EU/EEA countries require either work, residence or seasonal permit.
-For further information see Finnish Immigration Service’s website.
+Citizens outside of EU/EEA countries require either a work, residence or seasonal permit.
+For further information, see the Finnish Immigration Service.

-What are the salaries, terms and conditions of work?
+What about wages, terms & conditions of work?

 Some other important things about your terms and conditions in those fields are that you are paid by the hour.
 Sundays and Finnish holidays are paid double, and you are entitled to two days off per week.
-Time of work is 120 hours (program services) or 112,5 (hospitality industry) every three weeks, and it is averaged across the season.
-The basic salary may seem low, but when you add on double salaries on Sundays and holidays plus additions to salary based on working hours (for example, evenings), your average hour salary is better than said in the contract.
+The time of work is 120 hours (program services) or 112,5 (hospitality industry) every three weeks, averaged across the season.
+Note: some jobs may be part-time with, for example, 90 hours.

 Keep in mind that the labor agreement is collective.
 In other words, you are entitled to those terms and conditions even if you are not part of the labor union.
+(But of course you get more benefits if you join a union.)
 There are only a few fields of work in Finland not under collective labor agreement, but tourism and restaurant businesses are definitely covered.

-Also, if you work in Finland temporarily for foreign company, you are listed as a posted worker.
+Also, if you work in Finland temporarily for a foreign company, you are listed as a posted worker.
 That means that you are also under collective labor agreements and legislation.
-Read more about Finnish labor legislation from the website of ministry of econonic affairs and employment.
+Read more about Finnish labor legislation from the Ministry of Economic Affairs and Employment.

 How can I find a place to stay?

-Usually the employer can offer you place to stay within walking distance to your work place.
+Usually your employer can offer you a place to stay within walking distance to your work place.
 If not, the employer probably has experience how to help you.

 How about the weather?

-There is no way around it, winters in Lapland are cold and days are short.
-And that’s when most seasonal workers come here.
+There is no way around it, winters here are cold and days are short.
+And that’s when most seasonal workers come to Lapland.

-Minus 20 Celsius is nothing special, but most of Lapland is located far from the sea, so those offshore freezing winds are not a problem.
+-20 °C is nothing special, but most of Lapland is located far from the sea, so freezing winds are not a problem.

 Rovaniemi is located on the Arctic Circle, which means that the sun doesn’t rise above the horizon for one day on 21st of December and daylight lasts only for few hours during December and January.
 The more north you go, the Polar Night just gets longer.
 In Nuorgam, the northernmost place in Finland, Polar Night lasts for two months.

-If it was just cold and dark, we would not probably stay here either.
-Electricity and functional heating make life a lot easier, but there is also an indescribable beauty of endless snowbanks and calmness during Polar Night.
+If it was just cold and dark, we would probably not stay here either.
+Electricity and functional heating make life a lot easier, but there is also the indescribable beauty of endless snowbanks and feeling of calm during Polar Night.
 Of course, we have more describable beautiful things here as well, such as auroras and the fells.

-But if you come here for the summer… Let’s put it this way: There is no shortage of light.
-To be more specific: day in Nuorgam lasts for two months.
-How do we sleep when it doesn’t get dark at all?
+But if you come here for the summer… let’s put it this way: there is no shortage of light.
+To be more specific: daylight in Nuorgam lasts for two months.
+So how do we sleep when it doesn’t get dark at all?
 Put our head on the pillow and sleep.
 Although we have to admit that heavy curtains or a sleep mask make this a lot easier.